 The Plan is not an ordinance and does not regulate the use of land.
 However, the Zoning Code is to be generally consistent with the Plan.
 The Plan will be used as a guide for community development and conservation goals, and to provide strategies to attain those goals.

-The below documents summarize the activity to date.
+The below documents summarize the activity that took place during the plan preparation phase.
 Those that have participated – we appreciate and value your input!